 By Manik Sharma Apr.
 13, 2019

-On this fateful day 100 years ago, India’s heart, the colour of its blood changed.
+On this fateful day 102 years ago, India’s heart, the colour of its blood changed.
 The Jallianwala Bagh massacre is a stain on the mottled history of the heinous British Raj.
-So can Theresa May’s almost-apology accomplish anything if Britain continues whitewashing its imperialistic past?
+So can annual apologies by its leaders accomplish anything if Britain continues whitewashing its imperialistic past?

-As the massacre completes a centenary, we will witness annual calls for apologies and reparations.
-A few days ago, UK Prime Minister Theresa May publicly admitted “deep regret” at the Jallianwala Bagh massacre, “The tragedy of Jallianwala Bagh of 1919 is a shameful scar on British Indian history,” May said.
+As the massacre completes 102 years, we will witness annual calls for apologies and reparations.
+In 2019 the then UK Prime Minister Theresa May publicly admitted “deep regret” at the Jallianwala Bagh massacre, “The tragedy of Jallianwala Bagh of 1919 is a shameful scar on British Indian history,” May said.
 She termed it a “a distressing example of our past history with India” but also went on to remind the British parliament that the “UK-India relationship is one of collaboration, partnership, prosperity and security.
 Indian diaspora make an enormous contribution to British society and I am sure the whole House wishes to see the UK’s relationship with India continue to flourish.”

-It is not hard to see why May’s half-apology for a historical blunder committed by her country seems inadequate.
-It has tested the patience and politeness of everyone from leaders from May’s Conservative Party to Labour Party leader Jeremy Corbyn to the feisty Punjab chief minister, Amarinder Singh.
+It is not hard to see why May’s half-apology for a historical blunder committed by her country seemed inadequate.
+It has tested the patience and politeness of everyone from leaders from the Conservative Party to Labour Party leader Jeremy Corbyn to the feisty Punjab chief minister, Amarinder Singh.

 But barring the acknowledgement of a wrong, we need to ask what it is that such apologies accomplish in the first place.